grafana/tempo/docs/sources/tempo/configuration/_index.md

     # to all configured caches.
     background:

-        # at what concurrency to write back to cache.
+        # At what concurrency to write back to cache.
 Default is 10.
         [writeback_goroutines: <int>]

-        # how many key batches to buffer for background write-back.
+        # How many key batches to buffer for background write-back.
 Default is 10000.
         [writeback_buffer: <int>]

     caches:

         # Roles determine how this cache is used in Tempo.
 Roles must be unique across all caches and
         # every cache must have at least one role.
-Allowed values:
+        # Allowed values:
         #   bloom              - Bloom filters for trace id lookup.
 	      #   parquet-footer     - Parquet footer values.
 Useful for search and trace by id lookup.
 	      #   parquet-column-idx - Parquet column index values.
 Useful for search and trace by id lookup.
 	      #   parquet-offset-idx - Parquet offset index values.
 Useful for search and trace by id lookup.

     -   roles:
         - <role1>